 On March 1, 2023, it was announced that Robert De Niro will produce and star in the six-episode limited series Zero Day for Netflix.

-In July 2023, Robert De Niro's grandson, Leandro De Niro Rodriguez, through his daughter Drena, passed away at the age of 19.
-The cause of death was determined to be a combined drug intoxication involving fentanyl and cocaine.
+In July 2023, Robert De Niro's grandson, Leandro De Niro Rodriguez, died at age 19.
+The cause of death was a combined drug intoxication involving fentanyl and cocaine.

 In November 2023, a jury found Robert De Niro not personally liable for gender discrimination but ordered his production company to pay Graham Chase Robinson $1.2 million in damages.

-In 2023, Robert De Niro played William King Hale in Killers of the Flower Moon, directed by Scorsese, receiving an Academy Award nomination for Best Supporting Actor.
+In 2023, Robert De Niro played William King Hale in Killers of the Flower Moon, directed by Scorsese and adapted from the book of the same name.
+He received an Academy Award nomination for Best Supporting Actor for the role.

 In 2024, Robert De Niro supported President Joe Biden for re-election and backed Kamala Harris' campaign after Biden withdrew.
-Previously, De Niro criticized President Donald Trump, comparing his politics to fascism and labeling him a "buffoon".
+He also criticized Donald Trump, comparing his politics to fascism.

 In 2024, Robert De Niro was due to receive a leadership award from the National Association of Broadcasters, but the honor was withdrawn following his criticism of Donald Trump.

-In 2024, the film Ezra, starring Robert De Niro, is set for theatrical release after being acquired by Bleecker Street.
+In 2024, the film Ezra, starring Robert De Niro, made its theatrical release by Bleecker Street.

 Home Box Office HBO is a flagship American pay television...